RasaHQ/rasa-demo/data/nlu/nlu.md

 - i need a rasa tutorial
 - please show me a tutorial

+## intent:ask_faq_tutorialcore
+- are there some core tutorials i could look at
+- do you have tutorials about core
+- i need a tutorial on how to use rasa core
+- rasa core tutorial
+- core tutorial
+- can you show me a core tutorial
+- i would like to follow a core tutorial
+- do you have a core tutorial i can follow
+- i am looking for a core tutorial
+- i want a tutorial on rasa core
+- i want a tutorial on core
+- i need a rasa core tutorial
+- i need a core tutorial
+- please show me a core tutorial

+## intent:ask_faq_tutorialnlu
+- are there some nlu tutorials i could look at
+- do you have tutorials about nlu
+- i need a tutorial on how to use rasa nlu
+- rasa nlu tutorial
+- nlu tutorial
+- can you show me a nlu tutorial
+- i would like to follow a nlu tutorial
+- do you have a nlu tutorial i can follow
+- i am looking for a nlu tutorial
+- i want a tutorial on rasa nlu
+- i want a tutorial on nlu
+- i need a rasa nlu tutorial
+- i need a nlu tutorial
+- please show me a nlu tutorial

 ## intent:ask_faq_python_version
 - which python version should i install
 - what version of python